 Before we get into the different types of silicone gaskets, it’s worth considering the properties that differentiate them from other gasketing materials.

-BENEFIT #1: ABILITY TO WITHSTAND HIGH AND LOW TEMPERATURES
+1. ABILITY TO WITHSTAND HIGH AND LOW TEMPERATURES

-On the other hand, they can also withstand extremely cold temperatures.
-They can remain flexible at as low as -94 degrees Fahrenheit.
+Silicone seals can also withstand heat up to 428 degrees Fahrenheit intermittently and withstand extremely cold temperatures, remaining flexible at as low as -94 degrees Fahrenheit.

-BENEFIT #2: EXCELLENT INSULATION
+2. EXCELLENT INSULATION

 Silicones are found in most high-voltage insulators and other electrical components.
-They can be cross-linked by different chemical reactions, making them non-reactive at high temperatures.
-The electrical industry relies significantly on these non-reactive materials.
+Different chemical reactions can cross-link them, making them non-reactive at high temperatures.
+The electrical industry relies on these non-reactive materials.
+Silicone can also be blended with semi-conductive carbon to prevent electromagnetic discharge.

-BENEFIT #3: HIGHLY DURABLE
+3. HIGHLY DURABLE

-Silicone gaskets are highly durable and resistant to UV light, ozone, and extreme weather conditions, making them ideal for outdoor gasketing
+Silicone gaskets are highly durable and resistant to UV light, ozone, and extreme weather conditions, making them ideal for outdoor gasketing.

-BENEFIT #4: FDA APPROVED
+4. FDA APPROVED

 Because silicone gaskets are FDA-approved, they can be used in medical equipment, health care instruments, and food processing plants.
 They can also be mixed with other FDA-approved materials for high tear strength.